-The past few years were all about “coming from a place of ‘Yes,’” at least according to Real Housewife Bethanny Frankel.
-Shonda Rhimes, titan of TV show-running, recently wrote a book about the year she spent saying “yes” to everything.
-Even Kylie Jenner said that 2019 was “the year of realizing things” which, presumably, included a lot of positivity.
+Hustle culture teaches us that achieving our goals hinges on “coming from a place of ‘Yes,’” at least according to former Real Housewife and legendary entrepreneur Bethenny Frankel.
+Shonda Rhimes, the titan of TV show-running, even wrote a book about the year she spent saying “yes” to everything.

 For those of us who are overworked and utterly exhausted, saying “yes” to one more thing seems like a terrible idea.
 Guess what?
 It is.

 When you are already overextended, listening to yourself and learning to set appropriate boundaries is the smartest thing you can do.
 Although it might cost you some business in the short-term, it will help you create a professional life that is manageable and meaningful — with time for the things that add satisfaction to every day.

 Here are five things to keep in mind as you learn to say “no” to leads, clients and colleagues.

 1. Do the math on the cost and benefit of saying ‘no’

 Many times, we avoid saying “no” because we fear the cost that comes with it.
 Saying “no” to a potential client feels like throwing money away.
 Saying “no” to a colleague feels like burning professional bridges.
 Saying “no” to a leadership opportunity in your brokerage or your association feels like setting yourself up for future failure.

 Take a moment, and do the math on that “no” to find out if the consequences are as dire as they first appear.
 If that potential client is difficult or unreasonable, he or she might be taking attention from all of the service you should be providing for truly wonderful clients.

 That colleague might just feel that you’re an easy mark, using your unwillingness to set boundaries to make his or her professional life easier.